 You'll want to pick the right time to bring up the subject with your partner.
 The best time to do this is before you're in a situation where you might need a condom.
 When people are caught up in the heat of the moment, they may find they're more likely to be pressured into doing something they regret later.

 Try bringing up the topic in a matter-of-fact way.
 You might mention that you've bought some condoms and checked them out.
 Offer to bring the unopened condoms along.
 Or suggest that your partner buy their favorite brand (and then bring some of yours with you, just to be safe).
 Offer to try different types of condoms to find which works best for both of you.

 Make it clear that you won't have sex without a condom.
 If someone threatens you or says they'd rather break up than wear a condom, it's time for you to say goodbye.
 Tell them you won't have sex with someone who doesn't respect you or themselves enough to use protection.

 How Do You Use a Condom?

 Here are some tips for using condoms:

 - Check the expiration date (condoms can dry and crack if they're old).
 Don't use a condom if it seems brittle or sticky — throw it away and get another one.

 - Choose condoms made of latex, which is thought to be more effective in preventing STDs.
 (If one of you has an allergy to latex, use polyurethane condoms instead.)

 - If you use lubricants with condoms, always use water-based ones.
-Shortening, lotion, petroleum jelly, or baby oil can break down the condom.
+Lotion, petroleum jelly, or baby oil can break down the condom.